Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 Conclude your day in the enchanting town of Dilijan, often referred to as the "Armenian Switzerland" for its lush forests and tranquil rivers.
 Here, amidst the serene beauty of nature, you'll enjoy dinner and an overnight stay, immersing yourself in the restorative atmosphere of this picturesque region.

-Day 8: Vardzia - Kutaisi
+Day 8: Akhaltsikhe – Rabat Fortress - Borjomi - Kutaisi

-Day 9: The Cave of Prometheus, Gelati, Bagrati, Kutaisi City Tour
+Day 9: The Cave of Prometheus - Gelati - Bagrati - Kutaisi City Tour

 In the morning, prepare for a captivating journey to the Prometheus Cave, an enchanting natural marvel adorned with a myriad of stalactites and stalagmites.
 The cave's intricate rock formations, resembling columns and cascades, ignite the imagination, enhanced by a symphonic background and colorful lighting that adds a mystical touch.
 The legend of Prometheus, said to be punished in the nearby Khvamli Mountain for gifting fire to humanity, enriches the site's mythical allure.
 A boat ride along the cave's subterranean river offers a unique vantage point to appreciate these geological wonders.